whileseated/call_the_shots/README.md

 **ToDo**

 - [ ] Merge all seven ReadMes into one, and test to see which llm(s) can successfully create an error-free cli-app.
+(Use [gitingest](https://gitingest.com/), perhaps?)

+**Addendum**

+20250619 - [Karpathy's new talk](https://youtu.be/LCEmiRjPEtQ?si=Ywt-GauTUXCsUL14&t=2132) has a relevant section at 35m32s where he says, "If we can make docs legible to llms, it's going to unlock a huge amount of use."
+It reminded me that's exactly what this project is - a set of instructions for an llm to create something "useful", which is why I've reset this repo's visiblity to public.